What to do about nipple hair?

 Rest assured that a few hairs around the areola (nipple) is nothing to be concerned about, especially as women reach menopausal age and their hormones shift.
 Outside of this time frame, if women have a noticeable increase in the amount of hair growth on the chest or other atypical locations paired with irregular periods, it may be a sign of something that a health provider should check out.
-In this situation, Columbia students can contact Medical Services at x4-2284 or make an appointment by logging on to Open Communicator.

 Hopefully with these tips, your girlfriend can satisfy her need to nip her unwanted nipple hair in the bud.